 The image is a mark of Trump’s arrogance, more proof of his poor judgment and lack of presidential decorum.
 Could it be the unofficial launch of Ivanka-for-President in 2020?
 Who knows.
 Stranger things have happened.
 The photo also stands as yet one more indication of Trump’s lack of appropriate boundaries with his daughter, his proudest creation.
 There’s ironic unintended consequence as well: at the very moment Trump is facing bombshell revelations about Russian involvement in the U.S. election, the photo serves as a reminder that Ivanka’s father might not be sitting at that desk legitimately either.

-Ivanka, by all measures a smart and competent woman, has long been her father’s political prop: she’s used as proof her father can’t be as misogynistic, predatory, and the threat to women’s rights that the evidence would suggest.
-The fact she converted to Judaism before her marriage to Jared Kushner, is also cited as proof the Trump White House can’t possibly be anti-Semitic.
+The poised and polished Ivanka has long been her father’s political prop: she’s used as proof her father can’t be as misogynistic, predatory, and the threat to women’s rights that the evidence would suggest.
+The fact she converted to Judaism before her marriage to Jared Kushner is also cited as proof the Trump White House can’t possibly be anti-Semitic.
 Trump’s eldest daughter is presented as a progressive influence, though her own corporate practices and policy contributions don’t always walk that walk.
 She certainly looks the part—an attractive, modern, executive mother of three, juggling family and marriage.
 Her Instagram suggests a photogenic, privileged, charmed domestic life.
 Oddly, Ivanka’s family—and not the president’s own wife and son—has been employed to lend an air of domestic normalcy to the White House.
 Her Instagram features video of her youngest child crawling for the first time on a White House rug.
 In another photo, she’s sitting by a White House window, holding her baby, talking on the phone.

 Correction: This post has been revised to reflect the fact that the Prime Minister of Canada is the “head of government,” not “head of state” as previously stated.